What is infertility?

 up, breaks down, and bleeds.
 This can cause scar tissue to form and affect fertility.

-when a female fetus is exposed to DES (diethylstilbestrol) in her mother’s womb.
+when a female baby is exposed to DES (diethylstilbestrol) in her mother’s womb.
 Pregnant

 women in the 1940s and 1950s took this medicine to prevent pregnancy loss.
 But it

-was found to cause problems with the development in the uterus and cervix in the fetus.
+was found to cause problems with the development in the uterus and cervix in the baby.

-This would later hurt the ability of the woman to get pregnant.
+This would later hurt her ability to get pregnant as a woman.

 and chlamydia.
-PID can affect the uterus, fallopian tubes, the ovaries, or all three.
+PID can affect the uterus, fallopian tubes, the ovaries, or all of

+these.
 It causes scar tissue to grow between organs.
-This leads to ongoing pelvic pain and
+This leads to ongoing pelvic

-raises the risk for an ectopic pregnancy.
-This is when the fertilized egg implants
+pain and raises the risk for an ectopic pregnancy.
+This is when the fertilized egg

 woman's system can fail to recognize a pregnancy.
 Or there may be an abnormal immune